Connect with others who understand.

 Written by Emily Wagner, M.S.

 If you’ve been living with psoriasis for some time, you likely know that your symptoms can come and go.
-Starting a new treatment can help control your symptoms and encourage your skin to heal — but how do you know when a therapy is working?
+Starting a new treatment can help control your symptoms and encourage your skin to heal, but how do you know when a therapy is working?
 Although you might be eager for quick relief from psoriasis, it may take some time for your skin to begin clearing.

 Some psoriasis flare-ups can last several weeks or months and then go away for a while.

 According to the American Academy of Dermatology (AAD), cold temperatures, stress, smoking, and skin injuries all raise the risk of a psoriasis flare.
-You can help prevent flare-ups by avoiding your psoriasis triggers.
+You can help prevent psoriasis flare-ups by avoiding your psoriasis triggers.

 Examples of Psoriasis Treatments

-In addition, your dermatologist can prescribe treatments to help control and limit flare-ups.
-Common treatment options include:
+Your dermatologist can prescribe treatments to help control and limit flare-ups.

 • Corticosteroids — Medications that help control immune system activity and skin inflammation